No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 Yotvata – home to Rome’s best kosher cuisine

-Hidden away just behind the Ghetto, on the scenic Piazza Cenci, Yotvata Restaurant serves up some of the city’s most delicious kosher cuisine.
+Hidden away just behind the Ghetto, on the scenic Piazza Cenci, Yotvata Restaurant serves up some of Rome’s most delicious kosher cuisine.
 Simplicity is at the core of Yotvata’s philosophy – traditional, home-cooked Roman-Jewish cuisine done well.
-But what differentiates Yotvata from all other kosher restaurants in Rome is that it produces its own dairy products.
+But what differentiates Yotvata from all other kosher restaurants in Rome is that it produces its own dairy product under the brand Yotvata Cheese.

 Starting with the antipasti, the Fritto Yael is a must: a delicious trio of carciofo alla giudia (Jewish-style fried artichoke), baccalà (fried codfish) and zucchine (courgettes).
 For a pasta dish, nothing beats Yotvata’s gorgeous gnocchetti gorgonzola e noci (Gnocchi with gorgonzola and walnuts), although if you want to go for something less heavy and cheesy they offer up a range of delectable tomato-based meat and fish classics.

 You’re spoiled for choice for secondi (second courses) as Yotvata serves a delicious range of kosher fish and meat dishes.
 But the highlight is probably the scallopine di pesce ai funghi (scallops with a fish and mushroom sauce).
-You can eat indoors or al fresco, but it’s worth booking, especially at the weekend, to avoid disappointment.
+You can eat indoors or al fresco, but you should reserve your table, especially at the weekend, to avoid disappointment.

 Via del Portico d’Ottavia, 51